Spherical functions on spherical varieties: Unramified Plancherel formula

-Bernstein's criterion, in a very explicit form, says that if we ignore the ``cross terms'' of the above formula, i.e.\ the terms with ${^w\chi}^{-1}\ne \overline{{^{w'}\chi}}$ (hence keeping only those with unitary $\chi$ and with $w'=w$), then we should get the Plancherel formula for ``the'' horospherical variety $\XX_\emptyset:= \HH_\emptyset\backslash \GG$.
+Bernstein's criterion \cite[Theorem 11.3.1]{SV}, in a very explicit form, says that if we ignore the ``cross terms'' of the above formula, i.e.\ the terms with ${^w\chi}^{-1}\ne \overline{{^{w'}\chi}}$ (hence keeping only those with unitary $\chi$ and with $w'=w$), then we should get the Plancherel formula for ``the'' horospherical variety $\XX_\emptyset:= \HH_\emptyset\backslash \GG$.
 Here we identify $\Phi$ with a function on $X_\emptyset$ via ``the'' Iwasawa decomposition $X_\emptyset/K \simeq \Lambda_X$ and the embedding $\Lambda_X^+\hookrightarrow \Lambda_X$.
 The definite article ``the'' has been placed in quotation marks here, because the variety $X_\emptyset$ has nontrivial $G$-automorphisms which, in fact, act transitively on $X_\emptyset /K$.
 The point is, however, that given any choice of such an injection of $K$-orbits $X/K \simeq \Lambda_X^+\hookrightarrow X_\emptyset/K$ there is a (unique, obviously) $G$-eigenmeasure on $X_\emptyset$ such that for elements of $\Lambda_X^+$ far enough from the walls of the cone spanned by $\Lambda_X^+$ this injection is measure-preserving.
 Finally, we notice that this measure-preserving identification of orbits close enough to infinity is not particular to $K$-orbits but applies to any open compact subgroup and is compatible with inclusions of any two open compact subgroups as long as we restrict it close enough to infinity (far enough from the walls of $\Lambda_X^+$, in our case).
-In particular, by comparing the computation of volumes of Iwahori-orbits in Lemma \ref{Iwahorivolume} with the analogous computation for $X_\emptyset$ it is easy to see what measure to put on $X_\emptyset/K$ and to compare Plancherel formulae.\footnote{There is a more conceptual way to see understand the variety $\XX_\emptyset$ and these orbit identifications: the variety $\XX_\emptyset$ is the \emph{open $\GG$-orbit} on the normal bundle to the closed $\GG$-orbit -- call it $\ZZ$ -- in the ``wonderful'' compactification of $\XX$ (or some suitable toroidal compactification); any $p$-adic analytic map from a neighborhood of $Z$ in $X_\emptyset$ to $X$ which induces the identity on normal bundles gives rise to such an identification of $K$-orbits close enough to $Z$.}
+In particular, by comparing the computation of volumes of Iwahori-orbits in Lemma \ref{Iwahorivolume} with the analogous computation for $X_\emptyset$ it is easy to see what measure to put on $X_\emptyset/K$ and to compare Plancherel formulas.

-Having proven that the Plancherel formula for $L^2(X)^K$ is a multiple of (\ref{Plancherel}), Bernstein's criterion proves that the proportionality constant is $1$, so the theorem follows. \end{proof}